EARL WARREN, 1891 - 1974

 In April 1946, Warren announced for a second term as governor.
 He won the Republican and the Democratic primaries, to be the candidate from both parties.
-Incredibly, he was also nominated and ran as the candidate of the Progressive Party as well.
-He won with 90% of the vote.

 In 1946, Warren supported the reelection of a congressman from LA's Twelfth Congressional District, Jerry Voorhis, since Voorhis had supported Warren on the health insurance proposal and the battle with the oil and trucking industries.
 The Republican opponent, a lawyer named Richard Nixon, asked for Warren's support.
 Warren refused.
 Nixon upset Voorhis using now-famous smear tactics and demagoguery.
 The long-term antipathy between Warren and Nixon began here, and grew much deeper with time.

 "Growth" was the watchword of Warren's 1946-1950 term.
 California grew to be the most populous state.